vlazed/vlazed-fusion-nodes/README.md

 ![smaa setup](media/smaa-setup.png)

 The SMAA node relies on an Area and Search node to inform its algorithm.
+You can make a macro that groups these three nodes together while exposing significant parameters.

 ## Appendix